Elabuga Institute (branch) of KFU

-Elabuga Institute (branch) of KFU (Kazan (Volga region) Federal University) is a state educational institution of higher professional education of the Russian Federation.
+Elabuga Institute (also spelled "Yelabuga"), a branch of Kazan Federal University, is a state educational institution of higher professional education of the Russian Federation.

 History

 Elabuga Institute of KFU was established on the foundation of Elabuga State Pedagogical University in 2011.

-Its history goes back to the 19th century and can be divided into several periods: the pre-Soviet time period, the Soviet time period, and the modern period.
+Its history goes back to the 19th century and can be divided into the pre-Soviet time period, the Soviet time period, and the modern period.

 Pre-Soviet period

 A new educational institution was established in Vaytskaya Province in 1898.
 The Elabuga merchant Glafira F. Stakheeva subscribed to the building of the Diocesan School for Girls in memory of her husband.

 Thinking about the needs of the Orthodox clergy of the Prikamskiy Territory I made up my mind to try and solicit for a theological seminary to be established in Elabuga since it is a main town for 5 districts and 3 provinces – Vaytskaya Province, Ufa Province, and Kazan Province....

 The idea of G. F. Stakheeva, in general, received the approval of the Eparchy Assembly, nevertheless the Holy Synod gave permission for the foundation not of a seminary but of the Eparchy School for girls.
 The building was designed by a first grade architect of the Vyatka province I. A. Charushin.
 The building was constructed by an architect and artist A. I. Gorokhov.
 The construction of the building lasted for four years and was finished by August 15, 1903.

 The girls of the Eparchy School were taught the basic sciences, religion, etiquette, foreign languages and music.
 After graduation girls received the status of a home teacher.
 Attendance of extra classes of the departments of history, physics and mathematics allowed the graduates to become Church school teachers or Eparchy school teachers.
 Before the October Revolution the Eparchy School has prepared several hundreds of teachers.